No momento, esta página não está disponível em português

 Manage cellular connectivity on the terminal

 By default, SIM cards are activated and cellular connectivity is enabled.
 Using our Management API, you can deactivate and activate the SIM card in individual terminals one at a time.
 If you deactivate a SIM card, the terminal cannot use cellular connectivity.
-If you later enable the SIM card again, you also need to re-enable cellular connectivity on the terminal.
+If you later enable the SIM card again, you need to ensure the terminal can use it.

 To deactivate or activate the SIM card in a terminal: